Macrorhamphosodes: Characteristics

 Macrorhamphosodes trumpetsnouts have a flat lower surface to the pelvis, the pelvis tapers to a point to the rear being much broader between the spines of the pelvic fins and at its rear, this feature places the genus in the subfamily Triacanthodinae.
-They have an highly elongated snout but the length of the snout is less than the length of the head.
+They have a highly elongated snout but the length of the snout is less than the length of the head.
 The mouth is roughly twice as wide as the snoutjust behind it and is twisted to the left or right in larger specimens.
 The teeth in the lower jaw are flattened and are much wider than they are thick while the upper jaw teeth are thinner and smaller.
 There are six spines in the dorsal fin but the first three are much larger than the just visible last three.
 These fishes have maximum published standard lengths of 13 cm for M. platycheilus and 11.9 cm for M. uradoi.